burandedivyesh/Business_Insights_360/README.md

 - Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.
 - Poor data modeling affects the over all performance of the report.
 - Following Good practices of data modeling is must.
-Refer this page to get to know the good practices.
 - In this project, we have followed Snowfall data modeling method.

 <img src="https://github.com/burandedivyesh/Business_Insights_360/blob/main/assets/data_model.png" class="center">